Tara Correa-McMullen

-Tara Correa-McMullen (born Tara McMullen; May 24, 1989 – October 21, 2005) was an American actress.
-She played gang member Graciela Reyes on the CBS TV series Judging Amy.
-On October 21, 2005, she was shot dead in front of an apartment complex in Inglewood, California.
+Tara Correa-McMullen (born Shalvah McMullen; May 24, 1989 – October 21, 2005) was an American actress.
+She played gang member Graciela Reyes on the CBS drama series Judging Amy.
+On October 21, 2005, she was shot and killed by a gang member in front of her apartment complex in Inglewood, California.

 Early life

-Tara Correa-McMullen was born in Westminster, Vermont to mother Mary Devra Correa and father Thomas McMullen.
+Tara Correa-McMullen was born in Westminster, Vermont, to mother Mary Devra Correa and father Thomas McMullen.
 In 1996, she, her mother, and her older sister Abigail moved to Southern California, and later settled in Venice, an affluent neighborhood of Los Angeles.
 Correa-McMullen attended Claremont Middle School and later Venice High School, where she sang in the school's choir.

 Career

 Correa-McMullen's only film role was in the 2005 film Rebound, when her mother, who was working for a casting company at the time, recommended her daughter for the role.
 Correa-McMullen had no acting experience prior to landing the role.
-She later won a part as a recurring character on the CBS TV series Judging Amy as a young gang member, and she appeared in several episodes during the series' sixth season.
-Correa-McMullen also had a small role on one episode of the hit Nickelodeon television series Zoey 101.
+She later won a part as a recurring character on the CBS drama series Judging Amy as Graciela Reyes, a young gang member and appeared in seven episodes, which aired in first run from October 2004 to April 2005, during the series' final season.
+Correa-McMullen also had a small role on one episode of Nickelodeon television series Zoey 101 in 2005.